Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Discussion and conclusions

 \section{Discussion and conclusions}

 In this work, we presented a comprehensive photometric analysis of trans-Neptunian objects (TNOs) by combining data from four major surveys: SDSS, Col-OSSOS, DES, and the recent Rubin First Look (RFL) release.
-Our compiled database includes 43\,878 observations in the $u$, $g$, $r$, $i$, $z$, and $J$ filters, from which we derived 8\,738 individual phase curves corresponding to 1\,921 unique TNOs.
-The complete database of observations, together with the catalog of phase–curve parameters and the catalog of spectral slopes and slope–difference measurements, will be made publicly available at OSF\footnote{\url{https://osf.io/}} under the repository of the first author.
+Our compiled database includes 43\,677 observations in the $u$, $g$, $r$, $i$, and $z$ filters, from which we derived 2\,193 individual phase curves corresponding to 781 unique objects.
+The complete database of observations, together with the catalog of phase-curve parameters and the catalog of colors measurements, is publicly available at OSF\footnote{\url{https://osf.io/nw846}} under the repository of the first author.